 Taking day trips from London is an amazing way to see unique sites without straying too far outside of the city.
-London is an incredible place to visit, but several other exciting destinations are only a short train journey away.
+There are so many fun things to do in London, but several other exciting destinations are only a short train journey away.

 Whether you’re after a beach holiday, a bit of history, or some royal architecture like Windsor Castle, there are plenty of day trips from London that will provide a great cultural experience.